A leg to stand on

 It depends.
 How good is good enough when your company image is on the line?

-A picture right from the camera is like standing one leg: if all things work out just right, you can stay upright.
+A picture right from the camera is like standing on one leg: if all things work out just right, you can stay upright.
 Good enough as long as there’s no expectations and no competition.

-But a properly processed and finished photograph gives you two solid legs to stand on; quality photography to fully support your marketing needs and business image.
+But a properly processed and finished photograph gives you two solid legs to stand on; quality photography to support your marketing needs and business image.

 A rule of thumb is that one hour of commercial photography requires two hours of computer time.
 This is better than the old film and darkroom days.